1980 Trafford Metropolitan Borough Council election

 Elections to Trafford Council were held on Thursday, 1 May 1980.
 One third of the council was up for election, with each successful candidate to serve a four-year term of office, expiring in 1984.
+Boundary changes were implemented for these elections, however, these changes were not sufficient for the whole council to be re-elected.
 The Conservative Party retained overall control of the council.

-After the election, the composition of the council was as follows: